rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 When a new Z=0 is specified, pressing Home will NOT move the platform to the position you set; it will be the start position when a print is initiated.
 You can check it by removing the vat and starting a print.

-As said, improper leveling attributes to a lot of frustration, mostly because the manufacture of these printers poorly document the mechanics of it.
+As said, improper leveling contributes to a lot of frustration, mostly because of its mechanics' poor documentation.
 In this example, let's say you are leveling the printer, loosened the screws, and press home.
 You tug on the paper, it feels tight, so you raise by .1mm, then hit 'Z=0' because you raised Z. With this, once you home again, the build plate will still stop at mechanical zero because of homing stops at the endstop trigger.
 If you looked at the electrical position of Z, it would read Z:-0.1.
 Now we know that when we initiate a print, it will home and then go to Z offset (raise .1mm), and then start printing.

 Flash forward several prints later, and you level the machine again.
 You place your piece of paper on the LCD, loosen the screws, and press home.
 This time you tighten the screws and then remove the paper with no significant tension/friction and think that you don't have to press 'Z=0' because you didn't move Z to take out the paper...
 WRONG - This is what gives people issues - IF you don't press Z=0, the printer will still have an offset of 0.1mm from the previous leveling, and you may run into problems due to incorrect leveling - because it's 0.1mm off.
 Remember, homing goes to mechanical zero when the endstop is triggered and doesn't care about the offset!